DayvonAllen/new-docker-master-cheatsheet/commands.md

 ---

 ## Pass Environment Variables Into A Container:
-- `-e` or `--env` - will allow you to pass environment variables into a container.
+- `-e` or `--env` - will allow you to pass environment variables into a container when you build or run it.
   - `docker container run -d -p 3306:3306 --name db -e MYSQL_RANDOM_ROOT_PASSWORD=yes MYSQL_RANDOM_ROOT_PASSWORD mysql`
+    - `-e` or `--env` for each environment variable you set, you have to prefix the variable with one of those flags
     - Will generate a random root password for mySQL, must use `docker container logs <mySQL_container_name>` to get the
     - randomly generated password.
+- `--env-file <path_to_.env_file` - set env variables with a `.env` file.
 ---

 ## Container VS. VM: It's Just a Process